SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 To specify a custom usage writer, assign it to the [`ParseOptions.UsageWriter`][] property.

-The [custom usage sample](../src/Samples/CustomUsage) uses a custom usage writer, as well as a custom [`LocalizedStringProvider`][] to radically alter the format of the usage help, as seen below.
+The [custom usage sample](../src/Samples/CustomUsage) uses a custom usage writer, as well as a custom [`LocalizedStringProvider`][], to radically alter the format of the usage help, as seen below.

 ```text
 DESCRIPTION: